|

 Stainless

-steel via Cr addition, forms protective layer of
+via Cr addition to steel alloys, forms protective layer of

 chromium(III) oxide.